-At golf courses across the U.S., superintendents aren’t listening to the rustle of autumn leaves or even the roar of leaf blowers.
+At golf courses across the U.S., golf course superintendents aren’t listening to the rustle of autumn leaves or even the roar of leaf blowers.
 They can hear only tick, tick, tick, as the clock winds down on new Department of Labor rules that go into effect December 1.
 With the approved revisions to the Fair Labor Standards Act (FLSA), the issue of overtime pay at golf courses may become very complicated very quickly.

 What Will the Overtime Pay Rule Change?

 The new Department of Labor regulations will raise the salary threshold for time-and-a-half overtime pay from $455 per week to $913, which is the equivalent of a $47,476 annual salary.
 Additionally, the updated rules set in place a mechanism by which salary and compensation levels will continue to adjust automatically every three years.